KnowOneActual/fedora-dev-setup/docs/SETUP_GUIDE.md

 Select **Option 1** to begin.
 The script will:

-1. Ask for your `sudo` password once.
-2. Detect your hardware (Laptop vs. Desktop, Nvidia vs. AMD).
+1. Detect your hardware (Laptop vs. Desktop, Nvidia vs. AMD).
-3. Install and configure everything automatically.
+2. Install and configure everything automatically.

 ### 3. Verification

-Once finished, you can re-run the script and choose **Option 3 [VALIDATE]** to ensure all checks pass.
+Once finished, you can re-run the script (no sudo needed for validation) and choose **Option 3 [VALIDATE]** to ensure all checks pass.

 ---